 |Controls whether and how long (in seconds) FTP and SFTP idle connections should be terminated after a period of inactivity.

 |Controls how long (in seconds) a web admin session can remain idle before the session becomes invalid and the admin has to log in again.

-|Controls how long (in seconds) a web client session can remain idle before the session becomes invalid and the user has to login again.|
+|Controls how long (in seconds) a web client session can remain idle before the session becomes invalid and the user has to log in again.

 Controls general network settings.

 |If enabled, Cerberus will attempt to detect the external address that Internet computers see for connecting to the network this machine is located on.
 This is usually the external router address.
 Enabling this option is important for ensuring passive connections work correctly.

 |If selected, Cerberus FTP Server will attempt to add itself to the Windows Firewall Exception list.
-This setting is disabled on operating systems that do not support the Windows Firewall (Windows 2000 and below).|

 |If selected, Cerberus FTP Server will attempt to detect any IPv6 addresses that the system has initialized.
 You can leave this setting disabled if you are not using IPv6.

 |If selected, the server will bind to the IPv4 loopback addresses 127.0.0.1, and (if IPv6 is enabled) the::1 loopback address.

-Controls user login notification settings.
+Controls Cerberus update frequency and notification settings.